MGeurts/genealogy/resources/markdown/help.md

 </ol>
 </span>

-The results are shown in a grid below the search box, each person is represented in one card.<br/>
+The results are shown in a grid below the search box.
+Each person is represented in one card.<br/>
 You can use the pagination buttons to navigate.
 You can also change the number of people shown per page.

 <img src="img/help/genealogy-012.webp" class="rounded" alt="Menu">